zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/multi-instance-source.md

 ---

-## The Manager
+## Source Manager

-The **Source Manager**, accessed at `Customizer -> Essentials -> Sources` panel, allows to create and manage multi-instance sources.
+The Source Manager, accessed at `Customizer -> Essentials -> Sources` section, allows to create and manage multi-instance sources.
 When a new instance is created it will become a standard source available for mapping to any builder element.

 {% image %}
 ![Sources Manager](/assets/ytp/sources-manager.gif)